George Michael: World pays tribute to global superstar

 Story highlights

-- Wham! star George Michael died at the age of 53
+- Wham! star George Michael is dead at the age of 53

-- Singer died at his home, family confirms
+- Singer died at his home in England, family confirms

-(CNN)He was "the kindest, most generous soul and a brilliant artist," Elton John wrote on Instagram, leading tributes to George Michael who died aged 53 on Christmas Day.
+London (CNN)He was "the kindest, most generous soul and a brilliant artist," Elton John wrote on Instagram in one of the many tributes to pop star George Michael, who died at 53 on Christmas Day.

 The singer is believed to have died from heart failure, his manager Michael Lippman said, according to the UK-based Press Association.